 - Experience better healing and recovery from dental procedures

 - Reduce your risk for health problems tied to diabetes like heart attack and stroke

 - Enjoy the benefits of a bright, healthy, and confident smile

 Call our office at 808-797-3680.
 We are very skilled at providing excellent dental care to patients with diabetes.
 In fact, we are known for it!
 Don’t forget to ask about our $49 exam, X-ray, and consultation special for new patients when you call.

 Keep Smiling With Our Dental Care Tips For Diabetics

 At A Downtown Dental Group, your dentist in Honolulu specializes in making sure that diabetics’ oral health stays in excellent condition.
 Here are some tips for keeping your oral health at an optimal level:

 - Your blood sugar must remain as close to a normal level as possible.

 - You must keep us informed about the status of your diabetes.
-Let us know when your last episode was so that we can be as prepared as possible.
+Let us know when your last episode was so we can be as prepared as possible.

-- Visit your physician regularly and follow his recommendations.
+- Visit your physician regularly and follow his or her recommendations.
 We are happy to work with your physician.

 - Follow post-treatment instructions carefully, and keep in mind that healing may take longer after surgery.

 A free information kit is yours on request with a special report, “How To Tame Diabetes And Its Side Effects,” sent to you by mail at no cost and no obligation.
 Your kit will help you see that:

 - Whatever has kept you from getting the complete dental care you’ve needed in the past should not concern you now

 - Today’s methods can be painless